Stateside Puerto Ricans: Educational attainment

 Stateside Puerto Ricans, along with other US Latinos, have experienced the long-term problem of a high school dropout rate that has resulted in relatively low educational attainment.

-According to the Pew Hispanic Center, while in Puerto Rico more than 20% of Latinos have a bachelor's degree, only 16% of stateside Puerto Ricans did as of March 2012.
+According to the Pew Hispanic Center, in Puerto Rico more than 20% of Latinos have a bachelor's degree, and 16% of stateside Puerto Ricans did as of March 2012.

 Social issues

-According to U.S. Census figures, the Puerto Rican population has one of the highest poverty and incarceration rates among all ethnic groups in the United States.
+According to U.S. census figures, the Puerto Rican population has one of the highest poverty and incarceration rates among all ethnic groups in the United States.
 The Puerto Rican community is also one of the most segregated ethnic groups in the country.
 The stateside Puerto Rican community has partnered with the African American community, particularly in cities such as New York and Philadelphia to combat racism and disenfranchisement of the mid to late 20th century in their communities as a unified force.
 Though often perceived as largely poor, there is evidence of growing economic clout, as stated earlier.